tk-notes/lucas-meier-blog/content/posts/2022/08/some-kems-and-some-proofs/index.md

 \end{aligned}
 $$

-The first algorithm, $\text{Gen}$ creates new keypair, consisting of a private key, and its corresponding public key.
+The first algorithm, $\text{Gen}$, creates a new key pair, consisting of a private key, and its corresponding public key.

-The second algorithm, $\text{Encap}$, takes in a public key, for the recipient, and results in a symmetric key, and an encapsulation, or ciphertext.
+The second algorithm, $\text{Encap}$, takes in a public key, for the recipient, and returns a symmetric key and an encapsulation (also called a ciphertext).

-With $\text{Decap}$, a recipient can use their private key to extract this symmetric key from the ciphertext.
+With $\text{Decap}$, a recipient can use their private key to extract a symmetric key from the ciphertext.

 This scheme also needs to satisfy some notion of correctness.
-Intuitively, decapsulating should yield the same key that was encapsulated.
+Intuitively, decapsulating should return the same key that was encapsulated.

 More formally, the following procedure must always succeed: